KPRepos/tf-lab/README.md

-## Primary Resources deployed by this code
+### Primary Resources deployed by this code
-`VPC with 3 subnets(Public,Private and Intra), bastionec2, mongodb, secretsmanager for mongo secret, EKS, EKS-ALB addon, OIDC Provider for RBAC, S3 Buckets `
+`VPC with 3 subnets(Public,Private and Intra), bastion, mongodb, secretsmanager for mongo secret, EKS, EKS-ALB addon, OIDC Provider for RBAC, S3 Bucket(Public) `
  ` Modules and Git Repos are locally downloaded to avoid any git pinning and custom code changes`

-###Process
+### Process

 Infra:-